 Private landholders own and manage some of the most important areas for nature conservation in Tasmania.
 The Land for Wildlife program is a nonbinding voluntary scheme which encourages, supports and recognises private landowners who are taking a positive approach to land management by incorporating nature conservation on their properties.
-Land for Wildlife can make a valuable contribution to protecting nature, thanks to the strong conservation ethic of its members, and the effective community participation that is helping to safeguard wildlife across the state.
+Land for Wildlife makes a valuable contribution to protecting nature, thanks to the strong conservation ethic of its members, and the effective community participation that is helping to safeguard wildlife across the state.

 LAND FOR WILDLIFE MEMBERSHIP BENEFITS:

-- On-site assessment to provide information and advice on habitats and species;
+- On-site assessment to provide information and advice on habitats and species

-- Practical advice and technical notes on land management;
+- Practical advice and technical notes on land management

 - A durable, attractive sign to indicate your membership in the scheme.